-Even though the practice was to destroy old copies, there are some ancient copies that have survived over time.
-In fact, there are even copies of the Old Testament that predate the birth of Christ:
+Even though the practice was to destroy old copies, there are some ancient copies which have survived over time.
+There are even copies of the Old Testament which predate the birth of Christ:

 "...the most important documents of the Dead Sea Scrolls are copies of the Old Testament text dating from more than a century before the birth of Christ."
 (Evidence for Christianity, p114)